raystack/guardian/docs/docs/guides/cli.md

 ```

 ### Policy Init
-Create a policy template with a given file name.
+This command is used to create a policy template with a given file name.
 Check [policy reference](../reference/policy.md) for more details on the policy configuration.

-Usage Syntax for making the policy initialisation file.
+Syntax for making the policy initialization file.
 ```
 $ guardian policy init --file=<output-name>
 ```
-flags
+flags required
 ```
 -f, --file string   File name for the policy config
 ```
-#### Example
+#### Example Configurations
 We can configure a policy file `policy.yaml` as shown below.

 ```yaml